Richard L. Guthrie

 The Awards Committee is led by the Director of Global Programs.
 A committee will consist of three to five faculty members of the College of Agriculture designated by the Dean.

-Nominations (including self nominations) are solicited in the fall for the award in December.
+Nominations (including self-nominations) are solicited in the fall to be awarded at the annual College of Agriculture Employee Awards event.
 The following information should be provided on all nominated candidates:

 - Four-page curriculum vitae summary.
 Document record of engagement in international programs including specifics about accomplishments and impact.
 List international scholarly activities (teaching/study abroad, research/project development, extension/outreach, grants, invited lectures, etc.) in reverse chronological order.